 For parents, the safety and welfare of their children is paramount.
 When a child is missing, families are traumatized yet face the challenge of organizing every available resource to find their child.

-In 2019, there were 421,394 reports of missing children to the FBI's National Crime Information Center.
+In 2019, there were more than 400,000 reports of missing children to the Federal Bureau of Investigation's National Crime Information Center.
 The wide range of reasons why a child goes missing makes solving these cases complex and multifaceted.

 But regardless of the reason why a child is missing, timing is crucial.
 A rapid response from the community and law enforcement significantly increases the chance of resolving a case successfully.